bnb-chain/greenfield/docs/modules/storage-management.md

 ```
 ### MsgCopyObject

-Used to copy object for user.
+Used to copy an exact same object to another user.

 ```protobuf
 message MsgCopyObject {